badeball/tetris-ea/README.md

                       during randomization and mutation.
 The reason for a seemingly low number is that there is quite a lot of features.
-  --multi-threading   calculate fitness values in parallel by multi-threading -l or --log-dir     specify the location for run logs --no-log            do not log results (-i or --no-log needs to be defined)
+  -l or --log-dir     specify the location for run logs --no-log            do not log results (-i or --no-log needs to be defined)